framework-homeownership/candidate-challenges/README.md

 `git clone git@github.com:/$GITHUB_USERNAME/candidate-challenges.git`
 1. Create a branch off of `main`, using your full name as the branch name.
 `git checkout -b exercise-$GIVEN_NAME-$SURNAME`
-1. Do the exercise, commiting your code changes and question answers.
+1. Do the exercise, committing your code changes and question answers.
 1. Push your commits up to your fork.
 1. Create a Pull Request from your forked repository branch into Framework's repository.
 Add the following github users to the PR as reviewers:
     1. danscheirer